molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

    python -m ipykernel install --user --name=openmm
    ```

-9. You can now close the terminal as you do not need for the remainder of the installation and other notebooks.
-Instead, navigate to login.hpc.ugent.be and follow the needed      steps to log in.
+9. You can now close the terminal as you do not need it for the remainder of the tutorial.
+Instead, navigate to https://login.hpc.ugent.be and follow the needed steps to log in.

 10. When you are logged in, click on the tab 'Interactive Apps' and select 'Jupyter Notebook'.

 11. Select a cluster and resources that you want to use.
 The more resources you require (hours, number of nodes and number of cores), the longer you will have to wait to get access to you session as there is a queue system in place (more information here: https://docs.vscentrum.be/en/latest/jobs/the_job_system_what_and_why.html).
 Normally, the use of following settings should ensure a near-immediate start of your session with workable resources for the notebooks in this tutorial:

-    cluster = swalot
+    - cluster = victini
-    Time = 4 (hours)    (be aware that the session will finish after the requested time without warning and you may lose progress)
+    - Time = 4 (hours)    (be aware that the session will finish after the requested time without warning and you may lose progress)
-    nodes = 1
+    - nodes = 1
-    cores = 2
+    - cores = 2
     The remaining settings do not need changing.

 12. Click start session and a new screen will appear showing you whether you are in the queue or whether the session is about to start ('Your session is currently starting...
 Please be patient as this process can take a few minutes.').